3 Elements of a Complete IT Security Strategy

 When it comes to response, the faster the better to help contain the impact of a cybersecurity incident and eradicate it.
 Because the average business takes almost 200 days to discover a breach, the visibility that Next Generation Firewalls can deliver is key for enabling fast response and remediation.
 The firewall’s associated reporting gives critical insight into threats, helping you to pinpoint where immediate response is required.

 Because incidents do happen, we also urge you not to overlook the importance of having a disaster recovery plan in place to ensure your data can be recovered, even in the aftermath of a cyberattack.
 Disaster recovery solutions allow you to failover to a site that hasn’t been compromised by an attack to avoid downtime.
 By implementing a managed backup service, you ensure that your organization’s data and systems are constantly retained.
 Following a security incident, you can rollback a full database to restore at a point-in-time before the attack.

 Where does your security posture stand?

 Security is critical, not only to your organization’s bottom-line, but for protecting your business’s reputation.
 It only takes one exposed vulnerability for a cyberattack to wreak havoc on an entire company.
-Luckily, Immedion’s line of security services and products, including Managed IT Support, Next Gen Firewall and patch management, all work together to fulfill the elements of a comprehensive security solution.
+Luckily, Immedion’s line of security services and products, including Next Gen Firewall and patch management, all work together to fulfill the elements of a comprehensive security solution.
 Immedion has the services and expertise in place to handle your security needs – from prevention and detection down to response and recovery, we cover all aspects, so you don’t have to.
 Ready to take the next step toward improving your security posture?
 Request a consultation and one of our experts can customize a security solution built just for you.